Border Field Vehicle Entrance Gate

 The following rules and regulations are for your own safety and to protect the plants and animals that live in this Reserve.
 For additional information, please check out this brochure.

-Dogs (only on leash) are allowed only atop the Monument Mesa picnic area.
-Therefore, only on Saturday, Sunday, and holidays, when the road is accessible to public vehicles (when the road is not flooded).
+For the safety of the Park’s threatened and endangered birds, dogs (only on leash) are allowed only atop the Monument Mesa picnic area.
+Therefore, only when the road is accessible to public vehicles (when the road is not flooded).

 - No harassing or disturbing wild animals.